Breaking Down Virginia Marijuana Laws

 History of Virginia Marijuana Laws

-The state saw progress with Virginia cannabis laws starting March 2017.
+The state saw progress with Virginia cannabis laws starting in March 2017.
 At this time, Virginia enacted a law in which patients with intractable epilepsy could access CBD and THC-A oil.

 March 2018: VA weed laws changed so that patients with any diagnosed condition or disease, not just epilepsy, could access CBD or THC-A oil.

-May 2020: The state decriminalized simple possession of marijuana with a civil penalty of no more than $25 for more than an ounce, but less than a pound.
+May 2020: The state decriminalized simple possession of marijuana with a civil penalty of no more than $25 for more than an ounce but less than a pound.

 May 2021: VA legislation signed a bill that prohibited law enforcement officers from stopping, searching, or seizing a person or place if they believed to smell marijuana.